glowkeeper/IntroToBuilding3DGamesInUnity/README.md

 - [Creating 3D Objects](./docs/creating3DObjects.md)
 - [Adding Input Controls](./docs/addingInputControls.md)

+## Background Material

-Below is some background material to the concepts introduced above:
+Below is some background material that helps explain some of the concepts introduced above:

 - [Modelling](./modelling.md)
 - [Materials and Textures](./materials.md)
 - [3D Physics](./3DPhysics.md)
 - [Audio](./audio.md)
 - [Scripting](./scripting.md)

-## Background Material

 As you immerse yourself in the 3D programming space, you may wish to deepen your knowledge by grasping some of the theoretical background underpinning the work you do.
 To help get you started, here's some theory: